-> To be perfectly clear the Tri-Copper option is not exclusively an Exo series cable.
-Plussound have made the Tri-Copper wire available in a number of configurations including their top of the line X8 series of cables which is an 8-wire design.
+To be perfectly clear the Tri-Copper option is not exclusively an Exo series cable.
+Plussound has made the Tri-Copper wire available in a number of configurations including their top-of-the-line X8 series of cables which is an 8-wire design.

-> At $549 the Exo variant is the lowest cost cable that you can avail of the Tri-Copper wire option.
-There are four cable product ranges that are higher than the Exo that offer Tri-Copper including the Poetic, X, X6 and X8 series up to $1099.
+At $549 the Exo variant is the lowest cost cable that you can avail of with the Tri-Copper wire option.
+There are four cable product ranges that are higher than the Exo that offer Tri-Copper including the Poetic, X, X6, and X8 series up to $1099.

-> The Three Coppers
+The Three Coppers

 The cable is clearly pitched to copper wire enthusiasts but with a twist.
 Typically, you get a wide range of copper finishes such as OFC, SPC, and gold-plated OFC but each in their own jacket.
 The difference this time is the use of UP-OCC copper, silver-plated copper, and gold-plated copper all in a single wire.
 The mix of each, according to Plussound, will produce a unique sound.